Skip to main content

 Voluntary repossession - understand your options first

 If you are considering handing back your keys, please take a moment to understand the consequences.
 Voluntary repossession will damage your credit for 6 years and you may still owe money to the lender.
-There is a better way.
+You can avoid repossession by selling your home quickly - there is a better way.

 Selling to a cash buyer like HouseBought4Cash can protect your credit rating, preserve your equity, and complete in as little as 7 days.
 It is almost always a better outcome than repossession.